 Ductility is assessed through two methods, both of which require a sample to be loaded until its failure point.
 One method gauges the sample’s elongation while the other measures the reduction in cross-sectional area.
 To calculate the ductility through the elongation of a material, the following equation is used:

-To calculate the ductility of a material using the reduction of the sample’s cross-sectional area, this equation can be used:
+To calculate the ductility of a material using the reduction of the sample’s cross-sectional area, the following equation can be used:

 What Are Examples of Ductile Materials?